East Sumatra revolution: Background

+The Dutch subjugated the Minangkabau of Sumatra in the Padri War and the Dutch expedition on the west coast of Sumatra occurred.
+There followed the conquest of the Aceh Sultanate of Sumatra.

 East Sumatra during colonial period was dominated by plantation with workers from diverse ethnicities.
 This was exploited by capitalism of European and benefit for local aristocratic group such as local chiefs and sultans.
 As government power became unstable because of Japanese occupation, tension between ethnicities and social class erupted.